aosabook/500lines/pedometer/chapter.md

 Our initializer accepts the optional parameters, and sets instance variables of the same names, after some data formatting in the initalizer to allow for a case insensitive gender parameter to be passed in, and prevent a height and stride that is non-numerical or less than 0.

-* We set `@gender` as the stringified, downcased version of the passed in `gender` parameter, as long as it's included in the `GENDER` constant.
+* We set `@gender` to the stringified, downcased version of the passed in `gender` parameter, as long as it's included in the `GENDER` constant.
 If it's not, our `@gender` instance variable will be `nil`.
 * `@height` is set to the `height` parameter converted to a float, as long as it's greater than 0.
 If not, then `@height` will also be `nil`.
 * If `stride` converted to a float is greater than 0, then we set that value to `@stride`.
 If not, we call `calculate_stride`.

 At the top of our class, we define the following constants:

 * The `GENDER` array stores gender values.
-* The `MULTIPLIERS` hash stores the values for a male and female that we can multiply height by to calcuate stride.
+* The `MULTIPLIERS` hash stores the multiplier values for a male and female that we can multiply height by to calcuate stride.
 * The `AVERAGES` hash stores the average stride values for a male and female.

 If a stride is provided, we're all set.
 Even when all optional parameters are provided, the input stride takes precedence.
 If not, our `calculate_stride` method will determine the most accurate stride length it can for the user, using the optional information provided.
 This is done with an `if` statement.